EA Exam Information

 Below we have assembled answers to the most common questions that we receive about what it means to be an Enrolled Agent (EA) and how to become an EA.

 An Enrolled Agent (EA) is a tax professional authorized by the United States federal government to represent taxpayers before the Internal Revenue Service (IRS).
 EAs specialize exclusively in taxation and have a unique expertise in tax law, which allows them to provide tax-related services to individuals and businesses.
-EAs are authorized to represent taxpayers in all matters before the IRS including audits, collections, and appeals.
+EAs are authorized to represent taxpayers in all matters before the IRS, including audits, collections, and appeals.

 The EA credential is ideal for individuals with a strong interest in tax law and who want to develop a career in IRS representation, tax consulting, tax return preparation, as well as other tax-related services.